Ira Mallory Remsen: Early life

 Remsen was born on May 11, 1876, in Manhattan, New York City, New York.
 His father was Ira Remsen (1846-1927), and his mother was Elisabeth Hilleard Mallory (1854-).
 He was raised and educated in Baltimore, Maryland.
 At the age of 20, he went to Johns Hopkins University in 1895 and was in the class of Ninety-Seven.

 In September 1898, he traveled to Paris, France.
 He studied art with Jean-Joseph Benjamin-Constant at the Académie Julian where he won an award for his paintings.
 He mastered portrait painting under Jacques Blanche and trained with painter Jean-Paul Laurens at the École des Beaux-Arts.
 He became a member of the American Art Association in Paris where he exhibited his portraits.

 Professional background

-On his return from Paris, Remsen enlisted in the U.S. Army in San Francisco, California, on April 1900.
-He then returned to his family home in Baltimore.
-He established an art studio at 80 Washington Square, New York City.
-He married Mary Hall Putnam (1878-1905) on May 24, 1902, in Manhattan, New York City.
+He married Mary Hall Putnam (1878-1905), prominent in New York society, on May 24, 1902, in Manhattan, New York City.
 They were divorced on April 1, 1910, on the allegation of "failure to provide and willful neglect".
-Remsen became familiar with stagecraft by working with the Provincetown Players in New York.

 While living in Greenwich Village, New York, Remsen stunted a fake marriage to Marie Centlivre, born of French parents in Indiana, on April 27, 1917.
 Centlivre was an actress in New York where they produced the play The Man Who Married an Ostrich.

-By 1918, Remsen left New York and moved to Long Beach, California.
-On September 12, 1918, he registered for the draft during World War I at the local board in Long Beach.
-He was disqualified for active service because of ill health but served his county by being detailed to the Los Angeles shipyard to camouflage war vessels for the US Government.
-He also worked as a technical director of the Lobero Theatre in Santa Barbara, California.